Legal Advice for Compensation Insurance Claims & TPD Payouts

 Common law compensation offers financial support for those who have unjustly suffered harm due to another’s negligence.
 These funds help to restore the injured person’s life to what it would have been had the incident not occurred.

 Case law—how much other people have received in the past—often determines the extent of their compensation entitlement.
-Experienced personal injury lawyers understand how to use common law precedents to deliver the outcome you are seeking.
+Experienced personal injury lawyers explain common law precedents and barriers to a successful outcome.

 Approved lump sum payment icon

-In most cases, a personal injury lawyer (who provides legal representation) will sue the liable party’s insurance company.
+In most cases, a personal injury lawyer (who provides legal representation) will pursue common law damages from the liable party’s insurance company.
 Once the parties reach a mediated settlement, the liable insurer pays the agreed common law lump sum payout.

 How long does a common law claim take?